rapidsai/deployment/source/platforms/databricks-dask.md

 ## DASK Rapids in Databricks MNMG Cluster

-You can launch Dask RAPIDS cluster on a single-node or multi-node GPU Databricks cluster
+You can launch Dask RAPIDS cluster on a multi-node GPU Databricks cluster

 ```{warning}
 It is also possible to use [Spark RAPIDS](https://docs.nvidia.com/spark-rapids/user-guide/latest/getting-started/databricks.html) with Dask on the same Databricks cluster.
 To do this, the user